geoserver/geoserver.github.io/_posts/2022-04-11-geoserver-2-20-4-2-19-6-released.md

 For those that cannot upgrade, the recommended mitigations are:
 - Run GeoServer and GeoWebCache on Java 8 instead, which is not vulnerable to the issue.
 - Upgrade Tomcat to [the releases that patched the attack vector](https://spring.io/blog/2022/04/01/spring-framework-rce-mitigation-alternative), either 9.0.62 or 8.5.78 (don't try to use Tomcat 10.x, GeoServer cannot run on it due to incompatible J2EE libraries).
-- For extra security, limit access to the REST API, and eventually remove community modules providing new service endpoints (OGC API, GSR, taskmanager).
+- For extra security, limit access to the REST API, and remove community modules providing new service endpoints (OGC API, GSR, taskmanager).

 GeoServer 2.20.4 release
 ------------------------